TerranRich/DiscOfDestiny/README.md

 Called at the start of the game (only once) to initialize the spaces atop the wheel.
 For each Wheel Space Data structure stored in `Wheel Spaces` (see below), each wheel space's rotation is calculated and each Wheel Wedge actor is spawned and positioned properly, such that each space occupies an equal amount of real estate atop the wheel, adding up to an even 360° (to fill up the entire wheel and leave no gaps between wedges).
 Each Wheel Wedge is then added to the `Wedges` variable (see below).
 ###### Wheel → Spin
 Inputs:
-* Modifier --- *Integer*
+* Modifier — *Integer*

 Responsible for actually spinning the wheel's static mesh.
 Called whenever a player chooses to spin the wheel when it is their turn.

 Before anything happens, the current rotation of the wheel is stored (in `Wheel Rotation Offset`), so that we can start the spin at its current rotation (and not at 0°).
 First, the Timeline `Wheel Spin` (see below, under *Wheel Variables*) is used to animate the Z-rotation of the wheel mesh.
 The *Modifier* (a float representing a factor by which we multiply the default 720° rotation represented by the return value of the Timeline node.
 The value between 0 and 720 is multiplied by this number, then added to the `Wheel Rotation Offset`, to give us the rotation to use at each *Update* execution path (from the Timeline node), where the wheel mesh's relative rotation is set to this value.

-Concurrently with this Timeline call (as accomplished using the Sequence node), Delays and camera changes are used for cinematic effect, similar to the real world game show's production --- and for demonstration purposes as well.
+Concurrently with this Timeline call (as accomplished using the Sequence node), Delays and camera changes are used for cinematic effect, similar to the real world game show's production — and for demonstration purposes as well.
 This is easy to customize; add new cameras if needed, and alter the Delay amounts and order of camera changes.
 Keep in mind that the Sequence ensures that each execution path is run one after the other without waiting for completion of the previous iteration, so keep this in mind when setting your custom Delay duration values.

 Once the Timeline animation completes (set to 10 seconds), we retrieve a reference to the game's Wheel Pointer  (via the Game Mode) and react to the space that the spin landed on by calling the Pointer's `Detect Wedge And Act` event.

 ##### Wheel Functions
-###### Wheel → Get Wedge Angle ^PURE^
+###### Wheel → Get Wedge Angle <sup>PURE</sup>
 Outputs:
-* Angle --- *Float*
+* Angle — *Float*

 Returns the angle of the wedge (360° divided by the number of wheel spaces).
 In the default game there are 24 spaces on the wheel, so each wedge would have an *Angle* of 15° (360° ÷ 24).
-###### Wheel → Get Wedge Location ^PURE^
+###### Wheel → Get Wedge Location <sup>PURE</sup>
 Outputs:
-* Location --- *Vector*
+* Location — *Vector*

 Returns a location that is at world center, with a Z-offset (height) of 0.2 units above the `Wedges` Scene Component's Z-offset, so the wedges show up *just* atop the wheel (and to avoid polygon jumbling).
-###### Wheel → Is Wheel Spinning? ^PURE^
+###### Wheel → Is Wheel Spinning? <sup>PURE</sup>
 Outputs:
-* Spinning? --- *Boolean*
+* Spinning? — *Boolean*

 Returns the value of the internal flag `Is Spinning?` (which is set to true during the 10-second wheel spin process).
 ###### Wheel → Render Outer Pegs